• Home

 Best beach for body surfing, bbq and live music in Puerto Escondido

-Sunset at Playa Marinero Puerto Escondido beach
+Sunset at Playa Marinero beach in Puerto Escondido.

 Technically Playa Marinero and Playa Principal are one continuous beach.
 But during the rainy season, a lagoon sometimes forms, separating them into two distinct areas.